Land lab: Sustainable societal solutions originating from land labs

 Our industrial systems of providing food, water, energy, shelter, and sanitation have inherent weaknesses to their centralized models.
 Long supply chains, fossil-fuel dependance, environmental damage, and the fragmented production of goods are common traits to industrial models.
 Land labs tie these 5 basic human needs together in integrated systems.

 Permaculture is a concept of integrating these human needs into local, ecological, human-scale systems.
 Land labs can be thought of as an education area for promoting creative solutions for meeting these needs, while ensuring the land and local ecology are being restored in the process.

 Land labs provide students with real-world experiences to help change their behavior as consumers, and get them more involved with meeting their 5 physiological needs.

 Land labs are focused on production rather than just consumption.
 Western consumer culture makes the provision of our 5 basic physiological needs very abstract and far removed from the daily life of most people.

 When these 5 basic needs are abstracted away from consumers, it is easier for the underlying systems providing these needs to operate without supervision to ensure they are ethical and sustainable.

 Mental health benefits for students being outside

 In today's digital world, many students spend inordinate amounts of time on a screen both at home and at school.
 Inherent limits exist to project based learning that takes place entirely behind a screen or within a classroom.

 Land labs help break students out of a digital environment by providing much needed time outdoors.
 Studies have shown that as our digital landscape of social media has exploded in popularity, depression and mental struggles have increased dramatically in students.

 Studies also show that student's mental health benefits immensely from being outdoors and participating in hands on projects with meaningful outcomes.

 Waste streams used in land labs

-Multiple types of local "waste" streams, that can often by obtained freely, can be used to supply a land lab with the raw materials to build soil, generate power, grow food, and restore biodiversity.
+Multiple types of local "waste" streams, that can often be obtained freely, can be used to supply a land lab with the raw materials to build soil, generate power, grow food, and restore biodiversity.